asvetliakov/jest-mock-action-creators/README.md

 ## Want to mock only the specified action creators?

-It's possible with using [jest-easy-mock](https://github.com/asvetliakov/babel-plugin-jest-easy-mock), use this configuration:
+It's possible by using [jest-easy-mock](https://github.com/asvetliakov/babel-plugin-jest-easy-mock), use this configuration:

 ```js
         ["jest-easy-mock", {